Article

 An introductory guide to the Corporate Sustainability Reporting Directive (CSRD)

-The Corporate Sustainability Reporting Directive (CSRD) is a new ESG reporting framework set to come into force on 1st January 2024 for organisations and business entities operating in the European Economic Area (EAA).
+The Corporate Sustainability Reporting Directive (CSRD) is a new ESG reporting framework that came into force in January 2024 for organisations and business entities operating in the European Economic Area (EEA).
+The CSRD replaced the Non-Financial Reporting Directive (NFRD) with stricter eligibility criteria.

-From 2024 onwards, the European Union (EU) will be ramping up efforts towards sustainability reporting through, and businesses falling into the remit of the new directive will need to improve their reporting processes in order to comply with more detailed reporting requirements.
+As a result of this framework, the European Union (EU) will ramp up efforts towards sustainability reporting.
+Businesses falling under the new directive's remit will need to improve their reporting processes to comply with more detailed reporting requirements.

 What is CSRD?

 The demand for corporate transparency and accountability in sustainability practices is at an all-time high.
-The CSRD is highly relevant today as it addresses this growing demand.
+The CSRD is highly relevant today as it addresses this growing demand for sustainable reporting obligations.

-Technically, CSRD is an EU regulation that requires large and listed companies, along with those having a substantial presence in the EU, to report on a comprehensive set of Environmental, Social, and Governance (ESG) metrics.
+CSRD is an EU regulation that requires large and listed companies and those with a substantial presence in the EU to report on a comprehensive set of Environmental, Social, and Governance (ESG) metrics.

 What is Double Materiality?